nitishkthakur/selfplot/README.md

 During statistical analysis of data, a data scientist often needs to build various kinds of plots to explore or confirm a hypothesis regarding the data.
 It can sometimes be a hurdle to write multiple lines of code before actually seeing a plot.
 In such cases, it is practical to minimize the time delay between the conception of the hypothesis and the visualization of data.

 The following python package is an attempt to minimize the time taken to make visualizations.
 Reasonable defaults are set for each plot; however, they can be changed manually if required.
-The package uses standard matplotlib and seaborn plotting functions.
+The package is based on matplotlib and seaborn plotting functions.
 Visualizations are shown on the boston housing dataset.

 ## Description
 Following is a list and a brief description of the plots implemented in selfplot.
 For Examples of the plots on data please view selfplot Examples.html: